devdutt-dave007/SHWMS/README.md

 Smart Health and Wellness Monitoring System
 > *For A Change.*

-**Short Project Description**
+## Short Project Description

--This project helps users manage their daily health status.
+- This project helps users manage their daily health status
--It is a simple and easy-to-use application with a text-based interface suitable for users of all ages.
+- It is a simple and easy-to-use application with a text-based interface suitable for users of all ages
--It also helps to maintain a healthy lifestyle by suggesting various exercises and activities as per the user's health status.
+- It also helps to maintain a healthy lifestyle by suggesting various exercises and activities as per the user's health status
----

 ## Features